admin-shell-io/questions-and-answers/README.md

 Map concepts to “admin-shell.io” namespace (see [custom identifier best practices](#id18)).
 Within the concept description itself use “sourceOfDefinition” or “isCaseOf” to link to “original” concept.
 (Answered: 2020-08-24)

+**How is the relation between idShort, shortName and preferredName for a submodel element and the related concept description?** <!-- ID: 30 -->

+If an English shortname is available in a related concept description, the English shortName shall be also used as idShort.
+If only a preferredName is available, that shall be translated to idShort, e.g. the preferredName “Maximum rotation speed” becomes translated to “maximumRotationSpeed”.
+In case a submodel template specification is used as a base, the idShort defined in this submodel template shall be used.

+Note: currently there is ongoing work on a “displayName” concept.
+When the according specification is completed, this question will also be updated.
+(Answered: 2020-09-21)

+**Where shall images (products or icons) of an asset be stored, e.g. for the use in dashboards?** <!-- ID: 31 -->

+Such images may be included in the “TechnicalData” submodel as File submodel elements.
+It is recommended to distinguish between product photos and functional icons.
+Product photos shall get the idShort = "productPicture", functional icons shall get the idShort = "functionalSymbol".

+**How shall properties be entered which are defined both in eCl@ss and in CDD?** <!-- ID: 34 -->

+If definitions for several product application areas are needed (e.g. eCL@ss for factory automation and CDD for process automation), the related properties (e.g. ManufacturerName) shall be entered twice.
+At each of the properties one of the concept descriptions (eCl@ss or CDD) is entered.
+The name of a property shall be either counted up (e.g. ManufactureName1) or extended by a suffix (e.g. ManufacturerNameCDD).

+Alternatively an own concept description may be defined and "isCaseOf" may be used, so that both IRDIs can be entered in the concept description.

+**Is the following IRI-based ID with a query parameter valid “http://vendor.com/suffx?a=abc&b=xyz”?** <!-- ID: 38 -->

+Yes, this is a valid ID.

+**Are semanticID(s) optional or mandatory?** <!-- ID: 40 -->

+SemanticIDs shall always be used for submodels and for submodelElements.
+Since idShort(s) or Submodel ID(s) may differ between assets and suppliers, only semanticID(s) can be identical.
+If semanticIDs are not available in eCl@ss or CDD, it is suggested to define an own semanticID as company specific or on GITHUB at admin-shell-io (https://github.com/admin-shell-io/id ).

+In AAS Part 1 V2.0 semanticId(s) are mandatory for submodel elements and are recommendeded for submodels with kind=Instance.
+For submodels with kind=Template the semanticId is optional.

+**Can semantic ID(s) be used without defining a concept description within the AAS package?** <!-- ID: 41 -->

+Yes.
+Please use the following alternatives:
+•	type=ConceptDescription, local=True: the concept description is within the package or deployed on the same server like the element referring to it
+•	type=ConceptDescription, local=False: the concept description is located within a different pakckage or possibly deployed on a different server than the element referring to it
+•	type=GlobalReference, local=False: a concept description object is not defined, just a reference to an external source is made

 # Essential AAS documents
 - Details of the AAS Part 1, Version 2.0.1 - https://www.plattform-i40.de/PI40/Redaktion/DE/Downloads/Publikation/Details-of-the-Asset-Administration-Shell-Part1.html